dgoodlad/esp8266-mitsubishi-aircon/README.md

 ## PCB

+**NOTE** this is a work-in-progress, and I have not yet built this PCB.
+I've documented what I plan here, not what I've done yet, and will remove this note once it's been tested in the real world.

 ![PCB Schematic](docs/images/pcb-schematic.png?raw=true)
 ![PCB 3D Render](docs/images/pcb-render.png?raw=true)
 ![PCB Layout (top-side)](docs/images/pcb-layout-top.png?raw=true)
 ![PCB Layout (bottom-side)](docs/images/pcb-layout-bottom.png?raw=true)

-I used [OSH Park](https://oshpark.com/) to fabricate these PCBs, it cost about 10 USD with free shipping to :flag-au: Australia for three boards.
+I used [OSH Park](https://oshpark.com/) to fabricate these PCBs, it cost about 10 USD with free shipping to 🇦🇺Australia🇦🇺 for three boards.

 Note that the HUZZAH is **revA** with _11 pin connectors_, not the newer 10-pin version.
 The 11-pin version is just what I had a few of lying around, and they